cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

 public class DialogueManager : MonoBehaviour {
 ```

 We need a lot more variable this time compared to the DialogueParser.
-The first thing we need is a DialogureParser so that we can get the information for it to show in the text boxes.
+The first thing we need is a DialogueParser so that we can get the information for it to show in the text boxes.
 Then we need a variable for each thing that we are expecting from the DialogueParser so we need a string for the dialogue, a string for the character name, an int for the line number, an int for the pose, a string for the character position, and a string array (which is created with the [] symbols) for the player decision options to be stored.
 On top of that we need a boolean (which is just a variable that holds true or false) to see if the player is making a decision and a List to keep track of the buttons we create for the player decisions.
 Then we need 3 public variables that are going to be the dialogue text box we created earlier, the name text box we created earlier, and a GameObject to hold our choice button prefab.
 We’ll get to learning about Prefabs a little later in the tutorial.

 ```csharp
 public class DialogueManager : MonoBehaviour {